Now Reading

 But when you click through to see what’s in store, you realize it was all a ruse.

 So, when you’re deciding on a content marketing company, make sure they can walk the talk.
+That means they are actually doing content marketing for themselves!

-You’ll want to ensure that they:
+You’ll want to make sure that they:

 1. Post blogs regularly